QCaudron/repeater_roundabout/rules.md

 ### Multipliers

 - **It Pays to QRP.** If you're running 5W or less, the contact is worth double.
-- **Club Connoisseur.** If you make a contact on *all repeaters* with the same club designation on the list of participating repeaters (for systems with at least two repeaters), your point score for that system receives are doubled.
-For example, the PSRG operates a 2m repeater, a 6m repeater, and a 70cm repeater.
-If you log 10 points across PSRG repeaters, but you've hit each of them at least once, that's worth 20 points instead.
-This multiplier applies to QRP contacts too !
+- **Club Connoisseur.** If you make a contact on all repeaters with the same club designation (for systems with at least two repeaters), your point score for that system are doubled.
 - **Band Hog.** If you hit all repeaters on a given band, your score for that band is doubled.
 - **Full House.** If you make a contact on at least 80 repeaters, your full score is doubled.